 Like Yoga, the use of Meditation for healing is also not the latest invention.
 Meditative methods are the products of various cultures and peoples across the world.

-The importance of meditation for alleviating sufferings and promoting healing has been known and adopted for thousands of years.
+The importance of meditation for alleviating suffering and promoting healing has been known and adopted for thousands of years.
 Now, it has been proven scientifically that meditation works on various systems of the body and helps in curing many health ailments, especially mental.